 4. phoneme categorization (e.g., Tell me which word does not belong: 'bat,' 'boy,' 'mug')

-If the questions are only verbal researchers may be able to differentiate dyslexics from a non dyslexic but does it mean that those who cannot do these exercises have a “phonological awareness deficit?”
-I look forward to answers for this question.
+If the questions are only verbal researchers may be able to differentiate dyslexics from non dyslexics but does it mean that those who cannot do these exercises have a “phonological awareness deficit?”
+I look forward to answers to this question.

 “The most common barrier to learning early word reading skills is the inability to process language phonologically (Liberman, Shankweiler, & Liberman, 1989).
 Moreover, developments in research and understanding have revealed that this weakness in phonological processing most often hinders early reading development for both students with and without disabilities (Fletcher 1994).”

-The above was written in the 1980’s and 1990’s and every other researcher and many dyslexics believe in this statement without questioning.
+The above was written in the 1980’s and 1990’s and every other researcher and many dyslexics believe in this statement without question.
 The same thing continues to be written to this day.

 For at least the last 30 years researchers have been talking about the contribution of phonological awareness to reading acquisition.

 1. Has the illiteracy level been reduced drastically or better yet eradicated completely?